Piper sarmentosum: Description

 This plant is a perennial herb with creeping rhizomes, and a striped stem that grow to 40 cm high.
-Its leaves are thin, heart-shaped, and 8–10 cm long and 8–11 cm wide, with 5 main veins from the base of the blade, oil glands on the upper surface, and finely pubescent veins on its under side.
+Its leaves are thin, heart-shaped, and 8–10 cm long and 8–11 cm wide, with 5 main veins from the base of the blade, oil glands on the upper surface, and fine veins on its under side.
 Its petioles are 2.5–3 cm long.
 Erect white spikes of 1–2 cm long emerge at the axils.

 Geographic distribution

 Piper sarmentosum is found from the tropical areas of Southeast Asia, Northeast India and South China, and as far as the Andaman Islands.
 Living collections of this taxon from the Andaman Islands is under ex situ conservation outside the islands at the Field Gene Bank of Jawaharlal Nehru Tropical Botanic Garden and Research Institute, Trivandrum, India.
 It is a pre-tsunami accession.

 In cuisine

 Piper sarmentosum leaves are sold in bunches and are usually eaten raw.